 Acute monospot negative "mono": fever, sore throat, tranaminitis, pancytopenia but tends to have fewer atypical lymphocytes and less adenopathy than EBV; there also tends to be no exudative pharyngitis.

 Reinfection is possible with different strains and can lead to transmission during pregnancy (PubMed).

-Retinitis, esophagitis/gastritis/colitis (in normal people (PubMed)), pneumonia, neuritis are the important ones especially in HIV (CD4 <100 as a rule, but can be symptomatic with immune reconstitution syndrome) and pneumonia in transplant, especially bone marrow transplant, patients.
+Retinitis, esophagitis/gastritis/colitis (in normal people (PubMed), neuritis are the important ones especially in HIV (CD4 <100 as a rule, but can be symptomatic with immune reconstitution syndrome) and pneumonia in transplant, especially bone marrow transplant, patients.

 Reactivation in the ICU is associated with increased death and length of hospitalization (PubMed).
 And not all studies demonstrate increased mortality and morbidity (PubMed).
 A nice systemic review.
 But.
 The one prophylaxis study shows INCREASED mortality in the treatment arm (PubMed).

 And perhaps dementia (PubMed).

 Prevention: tends to be protocol driven in transplant patients; given the superior bioavailability, valganciclovir should be used and longer is better than shorter (PubMed).
 It also prevents disease in HIV with CD4 under 100, but at the cost of neutropenia, prevention in this group is probably superseded by the effectiveness of HAART in preventing CMV.

-Invasive disease is made on a basis of combination of histopathology, quantitative PCR, and, in the case of CNS disease in HIV, positive PCR.
+Invasive disease is made on a basis of combination of histopathology, quantitative PCR, and, in the case of CNS disease in HIV, positive PCR in CSF.